Derek-Florer/simrad/README.md

 ### Live Radar Setup

-The GUI listens on UDP port `50102` for datagrams coming directly from the radar.
+The GUI listens on UDP port `6678` for datagrams.
+If your radar sends unicast packets, the provided Python script can sniff them from the network interface and forward them to this multicast port so the Java GUI receives them.

-Ensure your computer is on the same network segment so the packets reach that port.
-If you need to confirm that data is arriving, use the helper script:
+Run the helper script with:

 ```bash
 python scripts/udp_sniffer.py
 ```

-It prints each received packet along with the source address and size.
+The script will display each captured packet and forward it to the GUI.

 ## Installation